Pikachu-5/AI-AGENT/README.md

 Web Interface (`templates/index.html`)

 The HTML file combines inline CSS for styling and JavaScript (using React and Babel via CDN) to create animated, full-screen chat interface.
-The interface sends user queries to the Flask backend via AJAXand displays responses with fade-in animations.
+Added an upload button where the user can input the text tfile to be summarized it and it automatically does it for them.

 ```